funcslam/hasicp/README.md

 # sicp
-my haskell study workthrough for the classic textbook sicp
+The Glorious Haskell Coursework through the classic textbook SICP!